livejs/dotjs2016/script.md

 * To manage the LED strips I'm using a microcontroller called FadeCandy and it was only build to control NeoPixels
 * The FadeCandy is connected over USB to a Raspberry PI and the Raspberry PI is running a Node.js-app, which can send data to the FadeCandy over USB and creates a WebSocket-Server, so I can control the Raspberry PI over WIFI from my computer

-* The FadeCandy expects an array of 3-byte triples for each LED
+* The FadeCandy expects an array of 3-byte triples for each LED, representing an RGB color
 * For example to light up the first LED with red and the second LED to green, we have to send this array
+* And this goes on and on for every LED

 array(
   /* 1 LED */ 255, 0, 0,